banner-cover

 1998

-National Archives of Singapore moves to its new home at Canning Rise
+National Archives of Singapore Moves to its New Home at Canning Rise

-National Archives of Singapore celebrated its 30th anniversary with the official opening of its new premises at Fort Canning Rise.
+The National Archives of Singapore celebrated its 30th anniversary with the official opening of its new premises at Fort Canning Rise.
 Its facilities include a mini-exhibition entrance foyer, five purpose-built environmentally-controlled repositories, a reference room and a multimedia kiosk.

 History and Milestone 1997